JaneliaSciComp/SongExplorer/README.md

 to more common ones, and vice versa, thereby adjusting the precision-to-recall ratio accordingly.

-The alternative to adusting probabilities is to adjust thresholds.
+The alternative to adjusting probabilities is to adjust thresholds.
 While this can be done by changing the `P/Rs` variable, doing so in this way changes them equally for all words.
 A word-specific re-balancing of false negatives and false positives can be achieved using thresholds derived